Little Priest Tribal College: Academics

 Little Priest Tribal College offers Associate of Arts and Associate of Science degrees as well as a community education program that provides workshops and Continuing Education Units.
 The college is also a member of the Nebraska Transfer Initiative that facilitates students transferring to other colleges and universities in Nebraska.

 LPTC has several articulation agreements with surrounding four-year institutions, including some focuses on specific academic programs.
 For example, Wayne State College has an agreement to accept LPTC courses within the Business program and Briar Cliff University in Iowa has an agreement for LPTC students to seamlessly transfer into their Social Work program.

 Little Priest Tribal College has been approved by the Bureau of Indian Affairs (BIA) and has been accepted for full membership in the American Indian Higher Education Consortium (AIHEC).
 The college is accredited by the Higher Learning Commission.

 Athletics

 Little Priest Tribal College (LPTC) offers Men's and Women's Basketball.
 It is associated with the National Junior College Athletic Association (NJCAA) at the Division II level and is a member of the Iowa Community College Athletic Conference (ICCAC) in all sports.
 LPTC became full members of the ICCAC in July 2018.
+In March of 2021 the college ended the athletics due to COVID-19.